RileyXX/IMDB-Trakt-Syncer/README.md

 # IMDB-Trakt-Syncer
 This Python script syncs user watchlist, ratings and comments for Movies, TV Shows and Episodes both ways between [Trakt](https://trakt.tv/) and [IMDB](https://imdb.com/).
 Existing items will not be overwritten.
-Ratings are synced by default, watchlist and comment/review sync are optional.
+Ratings, watchlist and comment/review sync are all optional.
 The user will be prompted to enter their settings and credentials on first run.

 The script is compatible with operating systems that support Python (v3.6 or later) and Chromedriver (Windows, Linux and Mac).
 If you're interested in syncing ratings between Trakt, Plex, IMDB, and TMDB, I recommend the following projects: [PlexTraktSync](https://github.com/Taxel/PlexTraktSync), [IMDB-Trakt-Syncer](https://github.com/RileyXX/IMDB-Trakt-Syncer), and [TMDB-Trakt-Syncer](https://github.com/RileyXX/TMDB-Trakt-Syncer).
 See below for my other [recommended projects](https://github.com/RileyXX/IMDB-Trakt-Syncer#other-recommended-projects).